Compute

 print(encode_canonical)

-Signature Mismatch Error Handling
+Addressing a Signature Mismatch

-During an OBS API call, if the following error is reported,
+During an OBS API call, if the following error is reported:

 Status code: 403 Forbidden